Key Takeaways

 The AML Whistleblower Program

-Administered by FinCEN, the anti-money laundering (AML) whistleblower program was created as part of the fiscal 2021 National Defense Authorization Act, enacted in January 2021.
+Administered by FinCEN, the anti-money laundering (AML) whistleblower program was created as part of the fiscal 2021 National Defense Authorization Act, enacted by Congress in January 2021.
 The Defense authorization contained provisions to overhaul anti-money laundering laws and established a new AML whistleblower program.

 The program encourages whistleblowers to report money laundering and sanctions evasion by offering financial rewards, protections against job retaliation, and confidentiality.
 Whistleblowers need not be U.S. citizens and may report money laundering and sanction evasion anonymously if they do so through an attorney.